FarronF/limerick-council-meetings/meetings/2021/11/15-Monthly Meeting of Metropolitan District of Limerick/Agenda - Monthly Meeting of Metropolitan District of Limerick - 15th November 2021.md

 been set aside for the refurbishment of the Black Bridge in Plassey when will the necessary works

-commence and is there a timeframe involved to complete.--- 4
+commence and is there a timeframe involved to complete.
+---
+4

 **NOTICES OF MOTION**